antara02/Node-Todo-app/README.md

 # Node-Todo-app
-A Todo App built in NodeJs
+A Todo App built in NodeJs Deployed using Jenkins CI/CD pipeline integrated with github.